 The ability to find new opportunities and ideas and put them into practice.

 Examples of types of initiative and enterprise are:

 - Developing creative ideas for new situations

-- Making options and solutions for the changes
+- Generating options and solutions to cope with changes

 Initiative and enterprise are important skills to help develop new and better opportunities within your work.
 Being able to recognise a need to improve something is a valuable skill for making your work more productive.
 Being enterprising goes beyond normal effort; it means showing your enthusiasm to see your ideas into reality.

 Recognising the need for a new opportunity or way of doing things can lead to a useful change in work practice.
 With the initiative to find better solutions to usual habits, you can improve the way you work and have a more effective outcome.